Big Sur Weekend Road Trip Itinerary

 Where to Stay Near Big Sur

-If you are looking to stay in Big Sur, two great options are Big Sur Lodge and Big Sur River Inn.
+If you are looking to stay right in Big Sur, you can find Big Sur Lodge and Big Sur River Inn.
 If you would like to save money and don’t mind staying a little further away, you can find accommodations in Carmel-by-the-Sea or Monterey by searching on booking.com.
 Carmel-by-the-Sea is about 10 minutes away from the north part of Big Sur, and Monterey is about 20 minutes away.
 You can also book guesthouses and rooms in Carmel-by-the-Sea and Monterey on Airbnb.

 Best Time to Visit Big Sur